 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. If the Commission determines that the application and the applicant meet the criteria set out in Regulation 13, it shall recommend approval of the Plan of Work to the Council.

 [1.
 Alt.
-The Commission may recommend approval of a proposed Plan of Work if the Plan of Work complies with all requirements stipulated in Regulation 13, and the Commission has sufficient information to determine that all requirements in Regulation 13 have been met.]
+The Commission may recommend approval of a proposed Plan of Work if it determines that the application and the applicant comply with all requirements stipulated in Regulation 13, and the Commission has sufficient information to determine that all requirements in Regulation 13 have been met.]

-1 bis (c). bis a summary of any uncertainties inherent in the Plan of Work and how the applicant has proposed to address these;
+1 bis (c). a summary of any uncertainties inherent in the Plan of Work and how the applicant has proposed to address these;

 2. The Commission shall not recommend approval of a proposed Plan of Work if:

-(a) the Plan of Work does not comply with all requirements stipulated in Regulation 13 and Regulation 12(4);
+(a) the Plan of Work does not comply with all requirements stipulated in Regulation 13 and Regulation 12(4), including because of scientific uncertainty, inadequate information, or insufficient information;

-(c) Bis Such approval would undermine or contradict the binding goals, objectives or measures set out in other global frameworks and agreements related to the protection of the Marine Environment;
+(c) Such approval would undermine or contradict the Authority’s Strategic Environmental Goals or Objectives pursuant to DR 44ter or the regional goals, objectives or measures set out in the relevant Regional Environmental Management Plan.”

-[(d) There is inadequate environmental baseline information for the area covered by the proposed Plan of Work.]
+[(d) There is inadequate and insufficient environmental baseline information for the area covered by the proposed Plan of Work.]

+(e) the applicant, or its predecessor in law previously violated the general obligations of Contractors in a non-negligible way.

 2. bis.
 The Commission shall not recommend approval of a proposed Plan of Work if the applicant, or its predecessor in law previously violated the general obligations of Contractors in a non-negligible way.
 3. The Commission shall not recommend the approval of a proposed Plan of Work if it determines that:

-(a) Such approval would permit a State party or entities sponsored by it to Monopolize the conduct of activities in the Area with regard to the Resource category in the proposed Plan of Work in accordance with applicable Standards, taking into consideration Guidelines; or
+(a) Such approval would permit a State party or entities sponsored by it to Monopolize the conduct of activities in the Area with regard to the Resource category in the proposed Plan of Work in accordance with applicable Standards, taking into consideration Guidelines; or significantly control the production of any single mineral or metal produced globally

 Please indicate the rationale for the proposal.
 [150-word limit]